nhsconnect/gpconnect/pages/tasks/tasks.md

 ## Profiled Fhir Resources ##

-Please refer to the [Task Management FHIR Resources](datalibrarytasks.html) page for details of the FHIR profiles utilised for the Task Management capability.
+Please refer to the [Task Management FHIR Resources](datalibrarytasks.html) page for details of the FHIR&reg; profiles utilised for the Task Management capability pack.

-## SPINE Interactions
+## SPINE interactions

-The Tasks capability message set includes the following set of spine interactions:
+The Tasks Management capability message set includes the following set of Spine interactions:

 | Operation                 | InteractionID             |
 |---------------------------|---------------------------|